lapanoid/redux-as-component/readme.md

 callback(selector(reduxState))
 ```

-last one thing that React component have is refs api.
+Last one thing that React component have is refs api.
 We can call some methods from react component using them.
 Here we just map names of such methods to some Action Creators, current implementation has some limitations and you should provide callback, so when AC will complete it will use it to pass result.